boordel/MultiDataAccess-Structure/README.md

 ## Table of Contents
-* How to setup
+* How to Setup
-* General description
+* General Description
 * Technologies
-* Template structure
+* Template Structure
 * Licensing
 * Upcomming
 * Special Thanks